 Do use our search tool on this page to check that the lawyers are on the relevant lender panels.
 Assuming that they are your conveyancer will be able to simultaneously deal with the two transactions but you should talk with you conveyancer and specify your desired outcome and requirements.

-Back In 2003, I bought a leasehold flat in Pangbourne.
-Conveyancing and Platform Home Loans Ltd mortgage are in place.
-I have received a letter from someone saying they have taken over the reversionary interest in the property.
-It included a demand for arrears of ground rent dating back to 1994.
-The conveyancing solicitor in Pangbourne who previously acted has long since retired.
-What should I do?
+My wife and I purchased a leasehold flat in Pangbourne.
+Conveyancing and Lloyds TSB Bank mortgage went though with no issue.
+I have received a letter from someone claiming to own the reversionary interest in the property.
+Attached was a demand for arrears of ground rent dating back to 1996.
+The conveyancing solicitor in Pangbourne who previously acted has now retired.
+Any advice?

-The first thing you should do is contact HMLR to be sure that this person is in fact the new freeholder.
-It is not necessary to instruct a Pangbourne conveyancing firm to do this as you can do this on the Land Registry website for a few pound.
-Rest assured that regardless, even if this is the legitimate landlord, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.
+The first thing you should do is contact HMLR to be sure that the individual purporting to own the freehold is in fact the new freeholder.
+You do not need to instruct a Pangbourne conveyancing firm to do this as it can be done on-line for less than a fiver.
+You should note that regardless, even if this is the legitimate freeholder, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.

 Pangbourne Leasehold Conveyancing - Sample of Queries before Purchasing

 The prefered form of lease arrangement is a share of the freehold.
 In this scenario the lessees have being in charge if their destiny and notwithstanding that a managing agent is often employed if it is larger than a house conversion, the managing agent acts for the leaseholders themselves.
 Best to be warned whether fixing the lift or some other major work is due shortly that will be shared between the leaseholders and will dramatically increase the the service fees or result in a one off payment.